 - Lectures and tutorials

-- Jane Jackson, Language and Intercultural Communication, Routledge, 2014
+Jane Jackson, Introducing Language and Intercultural Communication, Routledge, 2020 (2nd edition)

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 - Demonstrate an understanding of fundamental concepts and principles of communication between people from different social and cultural backgrounds

 - Generate insights into social, cultural and historical dimensions of cultural and subcultural groups around the world